luvitrocks/utopia/README.md

 ### Create a server from the app

-The last step is to actually use the Connect app in a server.
+The last step is to actually use the Utopia app in a server.
 The `.listen()` method is a convenience to start a HTTP server:

 ```lua
 local server = app:listen(port)